eiffel-community/eiffel-gerrit-plugin/src/main/resources/Development-documentation/gerrit-scenarios.md

 | E2    | E0   | E1               |
 | E3    | E01  | E2               |

-## Create patch set with merge - CASE3
+## Create patch set, submitting with merge strategy - CASE3

 Scenario overview:

 This scenario describes a workflow where a user performs a standard review cycle.
-Before the review finishes another review finishes and submits to master(`C01`).
-The project settings does not allow rebase.
+Due to project setting **Always merge** Gerrit will preform a merge when the user submits the review.

 Preconditions: